mike-ward/mike-ward.github.io/_posts/2009-05-26-the-incredible-shrinking-browser-window.md

 [![image](/cdn/images/blog/TheIncredibleShrinkingBrowserWindow_10A43/image_thumb.png)](/cdn/images/blog/TheIncredibleShrinkingBrowserWindow_10A43/image_3.png)

 Now one does have the option of hiding the bookmark bar but I happen to like having quick access to my favorite sites.
 If only I could turn off the bookmark bar and move the “Other bookmarks” item up next to the wrench.
-You would think that a browser named “Chrome” would be a bit more customizable.
+You would think that a browser named “Chrome” would be a bit more customization.
 Again, the tab bar is always present.

 Firefox is the most flexible of the bunch.It hides the tab bar when not required.